MounicaSrinivasan163/Multi-Step-Reasoning-Agent-with-Self--Checking/README.md

 ---

+## ⚠️ Current Limitations & Future Improvements

-### ⚠️ What Didn’t Work Well Initially
+### What Didn’t Work Well Initially

-1. **Single-prompt reasoning**
+1. **Single-Prompt Reasoning**
-   - Mixing planning, execution, and verification caused hallucinations
+   - Combining planning, execution, and verification in one prompt led to hallucinations.
-   - Difficult to debug or retry
+   - Failures were hard to debug, and retries often repeated the same mistake.

-2. **Free-form Executor output**
+2. **Free-Form Executor Output**
-   - Inconsistent formats broke tests
+   - Inconsistent response formats caused parsing and test failures.
-   - Verifier could not reliably parse results
+   - The verifier could not reliably extract or validate results.

-3. **Verbose chain-of-thought**
+3. **Verbose Chain-of-Thought**
-   - Caused token overuse
+   - Increased token usage and reduced determinism.
-   - Reduced determinism
-   - Violated safe-output constraints
+   - Risked violating safe-output and evaluation constraints.

-4. **Implicit assumptions**
+4. **Implicit Assumptions**
-   - Ambiguous inputs (time ranges, units) caused silent errors
+   - Ambiguous inputs (units, time ranges, directions) caused silent errors.
-   - Fixed by forcing explicit assumptions into metadata
+   - Partially mitigated by forcing explicit assumptions into structured metadata.

 ---

-### 🚀 What I Would Improve With More Time
+### What I Would Improve With More Time

-1. **Prompt caching**
+1. **Prompt Caching**
-   - Cache Planner outputs for repeated or similar questions
+   - Cache Planner outputs for repeated or similar questions.
-   - Reduce token usage and rate-limit issues
+   - Reduce token usage and rate-limit pressure.

-2. **Stronger Verifier heuristics**
+2. **Stronger Verifier Heuristics**
-   - Add multiple independent checks (units, bounds, sanity checks)
+   - Add multiple independent checks (units, bounds, sanity checks).
-   - Score confidence instead of binary pass/fail
+   - Move from binary pass/fail to confidence scoring.

-3. **Executor fallback logic**
+3. **Executor Fallback Logic**
-   - Use pure Python for arithmetic-only plans
+   - Use pure Python for arithmetic-only plans.
-   - Call LLM only when interpretation is required
+   - Invoke the LLM only when interpretation or decomposition is required.

-4. **Adaptive retry strategy**
+4. **Adaptive Retry Strategy**
-   - Change prompts dynamically after repeated failures
+   - Dynamically modify prompts after repeated failures.
-   - Example: simplify plan or reduce step count
+   - Example: simplify plans, reduce step count, or switch execution mode.

-5. **Benchmark-driven prompt tuning**
+5. **Benchmark-Driven Prompt Tuning**
-   - Optimize prompts based on test pass rate
+   - Continuously tune prompts based on test pass rates.
-   - Track failure modes across easy vs tricky cases
+   - Track and analyze failure modes across easy vs. tricky cases.

 ---

-### ✅ Outcome

-This prompt design achieves:
-- **High determinism**
-- **Clear auditability**
-- **Reliable self-correction**
-- **Clean JSON outputs suitable for evaluation**

-It balances LLM flexibility with strong structural constraints, making the system suitable for both **interactive use** and **automated testing**.

----
-## ⚠️ Current Architecture Challenges & Future Improvements

-### General Challenges in the Current Architecture
+### Current Architecture Challenges

-1. **LLM-based Arithmetic Is Non-Deterministic**
+1. **LLM-Based Arithmetic Is Non-Deterministic**
-   While LLMs are strong at reasoning and explanation, they are unreliable for precise mathematical computation, especially with fractions, rates, and sign-sensitive problems.
+   LLMs are strong at explanation but unreliable for precise computation, especially with fractions, rates, and sign-sensitive problems.

-2. **Verifier Is Not Truly Independent**
+2. **Verifier Is Not Fully Independent**
-   The Verifier uses the same LLM paradigm as the Executor, which can cause it to repeat the same incorrect reasoning instead of catching errors.
+   Using the same LLM paradigm for execution and verification can replicate the same flawed reasoning instead of catching it.

 3. **Lack of Formula Enforcement**
-   Mathematical domains (rates, mensuration, time–work) require strict formula application, which the current architecture does not enforce programmatically.
+   Mathematical domains (pipes & cisterns, time–work, mensuration) require strict formula application, which is not enforced programmatically.

 4. **Retries Don’t Guarantee Correction**
-   When the core reasoning pattern is flawed, retries may only restate the same mistake in different wording.
+   When the underlying reasoning pattern is wrong, retries may only restate the same error.

 ---